60 Hilarious White Lies Everyone in a Relationship Tells

 "No, your snoring doesn't bother me."

 There are plenty of cute things about your significant other, from their smile to the way they scrunch up their nose when they're concentrating on something.
 Their snoring, on the other hand, sounds like a chainsaw cutting through a redwood—but it's probably in your best interest to keep that opinion to yourself.
+And for more lies you have permission to keep telling, find out which 23 Things It's OK to Tell Healthy Little White Lies About, According to Experts.

 "I have no idea where the cookies went."